tomahawkins/volleyball/strategy.md

 Predict and identify when a teammate needs help.
 Never wait for a call for help.
 On a shanked pass or used block, immediately establish the "supply line" to get the back back to the other side.

+Support your teammates on and off the court.
+Something as simple as fetching a bottle and offering water can make all the difference.

 ## Ready Five